Indrajeet2002/Indrajeet2002/README.md

 ### Hi there 👋
 ---
-Currently pursuing Master of Data Science at UCI
+Graduate from UCI with Master of Data Science

 Contact me at Indrajeet.patwardhan@gmail.com